thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 # Development Environment

-The following steps set up a MS Windows programming development environment with the necessary tools to edit, compile and debug the ODOP software.
+The following steps set up a MS Windows programming development environment with the necessary tools to communicate, share screens, edit and control source code, compile, run and debug the ODOP software.

-Source control
+Source control:
 Web access to the [GitHub repository](https://github.com/thegrumpys/odop).

 _____

 Starting with fresh Windows install